s-ol/alive/docs/index.md

 Unlike other livecoding languages, programming with `alivecoding` does not mean evaluating separate pieces of code and sending individual commands to the programming environment.
-Instead, you can keep editing the program as a whole, and whenever you save the file `alive` will apply your changes to the running system seamlessly, without resetting any part of your program (unless you want it to).
+Instead, you can keep editing the program as a whole and whenever you save the file, `alive` will apply your changes to the running system seamlessly, without resetting any part of your program (unless you want it to).